 How to Use a Hand Pump

 Most of us have used a floor pump to pump up a tire.
 It’s quick and straightforward but not very portable.
 If you are biking cross country or have less room in your panniers for a full-size pump, you might have invested in a hand pump.
-These are the steps to using a hand pump to fill your bike tires:
+These are the steps for how to pump a bike tire with a hand pump to fill your bike tires:

 - Determining the type of air valve